MLortki/ADA2018-Project-Quality-of-Space-AMG/index.md

 <br>

 Finally, we used all of the features mentioned above to create 5 indicators.
 It is difficult to estimate how to combine the above metrics into a meaningful composite score, unless one is an expert.
 To avoid this difficulty, we used a method based on PCA  and inspired by the one used to create [socio-economic status indices](https://academic.oup.com/heapol/article/21/6/459/612115).
 In this method, relevant subsets of features are chosen.
-The data is then normalized for each feature and PCA is applied to it.
+The data is then normalized for each feature, the mean is subtracted and finally PCA is applied.
 The first component of the analysis is chosen to create the indicator, which is therefore basically a weighted sum of the normalized features.
+The variance explained by the first component, was always above 75% for each of the create indicators, which justifies using only one component.

 <br>